There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I expected tension from Baby not wanting to get caught by Doc.
 What I did not expect was the relationship between Baby and the other members of Doc’s crew.
 There was Buddy (Jon Hamm), Darling (Eiza Gonzalez), and Griff (Jon Bernthal).
 Griff was the stereotypical bully-type character, who seemed to love getting his hands dirty.
 He liked to bully Baby, and that is where the unique characters of Buddy and Darling came in.

 Both of these two characters were somewhat protective of Baby—at least when it came to Griff’s antics—but neither seemed to fully trust him and did not really care much about him.
 They all wanted him to keep driving, because it was good for business, and they were willing to do what ever it took to get him to stay—and would possibly even get revenge if Baby chose to quit.
-It was their livelihood at stake if Baby quit, so it was interesting to see how each handled the situation that they were in.
+It was their livelihood at stake if Baby quit, so it was interesting to see how each handled the situation.
 Baby had his hands full when it came to having to deal with Doc, but having to also deal with the rest of Doc’s crew made the plot feel somewhat chaotic and made Baby’s chances feel very slim, which made the story more interesting.

 Con: Predictable (-5pts)